ICIQ/iciq.github.io/_posts/2012-10-16-low_quality_journal.md

 categories: blog-post
 ---

-In the spirit of David Letterman's top 10 lists, here are my top 10 signs you might be a low quality scientific journal, inspired by an e-mail I received today from [Computing in Mathematics, Natural Sciences, Engineering and Medicine](http://www.ampublisher.com/Canadian-Journal-Computing.html).
+In the spirit of Xiaodong Letterman's top 10 lists, here are my top 10 signs you might be a low quality scientific journal, inspired by an e-mail I received today from [Computing in Mathematics, Natural Sciences, Engineering and Medicine](http://www.ampublisher.com/Canadian-Journal-Computing.html).